Viking Björk: Early life and education

+Björk–Shiley valve

 In 1968, he collaborated with American engineer Donald Shiley to develop the Björk–Shiley valve, a mechanical prosthetic heart valve.
 It was the first "tilting disc valve", used to replace the aortic or mitral valve.
 Many modifications followed, including the convexo-concave valve.
 The convexo-concave valve had defects in form of strut fractures.
 Therefore, the monostrut valve was introduced to prevent outflow strut fractures.

 The Bjork–Shiley valve was manufactured by Pfizer after they bought the Shiley company in 1979.
-In 1980 Björk wrote to Pfizer threatening to publish cases of valve failures — often fatal to the patients — unless corrective action was taken.
+In 1980 Björk wrote to Pfizer threatening to publish cases of valve failures—often fatal to the patients—unless corrective action was taken.
 This eventually led to long lawsuit that involved the recall of all existing valves and Pfizer allocating up to US$20 million to pay compensation.